Add YOUR Family To This Page

 www.worldatlas.com/ webimage/ countrys/ namerica/ province/ pqztimeln.htm

-when a train, which had been carrying many German and Polish immigrants, failed to stop at an open bridge (the Beloeil Bridge) and plunged into the the Richelieu River near Quebec.
+On June 29, 1864, Canada experienced its deadliest railway disaster to that point, a tragic event that claimed 99 lives and injured 100 more.
+The disaster occurred when a train, carrying a large number of German and Polish immigrants, failed to stop at the open Beloeil Bridge and plunged into the Richelieu River near Quebec.

 1867 - New Brunswick and Nova Scotia joined Ontario and Quebec in the new Dominion of Canada; Honourable Sir Narcisse-Fortunat Belleau appointed first lieutenant-governor; Pierre-Joseph-Oliver Chauveau became first premier